thejosejorge/futcal-for-scriptable/README.md

 To add or customise language translations change the `text` variable inside the function `getDictionary`.

 ## Known Issues
-* **Widget size**: Futcal is currently only optimised to the Medium widget size.
-A Small and Large sized version may follow in the future
 * **Tap To Open**: There is currently an iOS/iPadOS limitation where any URLs opened through a widget will require its host app (in this case Scriptable) to launch first, before the URL can be opened.
 * **Refresh rate**: The refresh rate of a widget is partly up to iOS/iPadOS.
 For example, a widget may not refresh if the device is low on battery or the user is rarely looking at the widget.